Osiris-Team/jProcesses2/README.md

 out.println("print | Prints a list with all processes details. (p)");
 out.println("print tree | Prints a list with all processes details but also their parent/child relations. (pt)");
 ```
+It's also possible to run a command directly, without entering the REPL like so
+for example: `java -jar jP2.jar print`